ncatlab/nlab-content/pages/8/0/4/6/16408/content.md

 * morphisms $(D,(\sigma,\alpha,\phi)) \to (D',(\sigma',\alpha',\phi'))$ are functions $h : D \to D'$ such that $h\sigma = \sigma' h$, $h\alpha = \alpha' h$, and $h\phi = \phi' h$.
 =--

-The category $CM$ was defined by [Jones and Singerman 78](#JonesSingerman78) essentially as above (though it is called $AM$, standing for "algebraic maps").
+The category $CM$ was defined by [Jones and Singerman 1978](#JonesSingerman78) essentially as above (they call it $AM$ for "algebraic maps").
 Specifically, Jones and Singerman take this category to include combinatorial maps in which the involution $\alpha$ may contain fix points.

-+-- {: .num_thm}
++-- {: .num_proposition}
 ###### Proposition
 $CM$ is a [[concrete category]], with a faithful functor $U : CM \to Set$ which sends any combinatorial map $(D,(\sigma,\alpha,\phi))$ to its underlying set of darts $D$, and any homomorphism of maps $h : M \to M'$ to a function $h : D \to D'$ between the underlying sets of darts.
 =--